 I’m not going to go into details on who, what, where and when, that’s not my story to tell.
 But at that instant I was reminded how things can change and how embracing life and it’s opportunities is vital.

 Take my blog, for instance.
 Originally it started as an online diary, a way of documenting all the places we had been discovering, and new things we were trying.
-It has over time become so much more to me than just words and opportunities, it’s a way of sharing our new lifestyle and (hopefully) inspiring people – both locals and visitors, to explore much more of Scotland.
+It has over time become so much more to me than just words and opportunities.
+It is now a way of sharing our new lifestyle and (hopefully) inspiring people – both locals and visitors to explore much more of Scotland.

 I recently saw the coolest of men (no pun intended) do a talk about being outside as much as possible.
 Kenton Cool has summited Everest thirteen times, so is more than qualified to talk about adventures but yet he spent most of the time talking about the times he spends outdoors with his children.
 Even admitted to not owning an OS map for his local area to add an element to surprise to their walks and bike rides.